 When the Congregational Church was built in 1875, it received the bell, now housed at the Garfield Memorial Wayside Chapel, a replica of the original church.
 The roadside chapel is located in Downey Park in Garfield on Highway 56.

-On July 25, 1874, grasshoppers plagued Garfield, which destroyed the area’s crops.
-By the turn of the century, Garfield had become a primary shipping point and sported a bank, a money order post office, a telegraph, express and telephone accommodations, a flour mill, four grain elevators, a hotel, a public library, schools, several churches, and several retail stores.
+On July 25, 1874, grasshoppers plagued Garfield, destroying the area’s crops.
+By the turn of the century, Garfield had become a primary shipping point.
+He sported a bank, a money order post office, a telegraph, express, and telephone accommodations, a flour mill, four grain elevators, a hotel, a public library, schools, several churches, and several retail stores.

 Also See: